 Although almost all homeowners have homeowners insurance, not everyone is familiar with all the intricacies of this type of insurance.
-Here are five little-known facts about homeowners insurance.
+Here are 5 little-known homeowners insurance facts that you should know.

 1. Credit Scores Can Affect Policies’ Premiums

 Insurers take many factors into account when calculating insurance premiums.
 Most homeowners are aware that their claims history, home’s construction and the coverages they select impact how much their policy pays.
 Not everyone, however, realizes that their credit score can also impact their policy’s rates.

 Your credit score may seem unrelated to insurance, but it’s been demonstrated that lower scores correlate to higher claims rates.
 A 2003 study by the University of Texas opens in a new window showed that drivers with lower credit scores were more likely to file claims against their auto insurance policies, and a later report from the Federal Trade Commission opens in a new window also found a link between people’s credit and the risks they represented to insurers.
 The link is true with homeowners insurance as well as auto insurance.

 Because lower credit scores have been correlated with higher claims rates, most insurers charge people with bad credit higher rates.
 People with poor credit may end up paying 91 percent more opens in a new window for homeowners insurance than those with excellent scores.
 (Insurers aren’t allowed to consider credit scores when underwriting policies in Massachusetts, Maryland or California.)

 2. Some Insurers Offer Fire Hydrant Insurance Discounts if You Live Close to One